California State Polytechnic University

 - 13.6 Direction of Vehicles/Roadway

-- Vehicles parked on campus roadways must always comply with applicable sections of the California Vehicle Code.
+- Vehicles parked on campus roadways must always comply with applicable sections of the CVC.

 - 13.8 Parking/Designated Space

 - All vehicles must park within the lines of one designated parking space.
-Vehicles larger than one designated parking space must make parking arrangements by obtaining a special permit from the University Police Department or from the Grand Avenue Visitor Information Center prior to parking their vehicle.
+Vehicles larger than one designated parking space must make parking arrangements by contacting Transportation and Parking Services prior to arrival.
 Vehicles will be charged for each space they occupy.

 - 13.11 Metered Parking